rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 12
+The capital of Sweden is Stockholm.
+Both words start with the letter 'S'.
-Show the name and capital where the first letters of each match, and the name and capital are not the same word.
+Show the name and the capital where the first letters of each match.
+Don't include countries where the name and the capital are the same word.
+You can use the function `LEFT` to isolate the first character.
+You can use `<>` as the NOT EQUALS operator.

 **My Solution:**